programinglive/dev-workflow-mcp-server/README.md

 After adding the configuration, restart the application to load the MCP server.

+## 🏗️ Build System

+This project includes a Vite-based build system for creating optimized distributions.

+### Scripts

+- `npm run build` - Bundle the source into `dist/index.mjs` for distribution
+- `npm run dev` - Run in development mode with file watching
+- `npm run local` - Alias for running from source (same as `npm start`)

+### Build Output

+Running `npm run build` generates:
+- `dist/index.mjs` - Optimized ES module bundle
+- Source maps and other build artifacts

+The build bundles all source files while externalizing Node.js built-in modules and dependencies, resulting in a single file distribution.

+### Usage

+For MCP server usage, point your client at `index.js` (source) to avoid stdio transport compatibility issues.
+The built `dist/index.mjs` is primarily for:
+- npm package distribution
+- Performance optimization
+- Embedding in other projects

 ## 📁 Project-Specific Workflow State

 When you install this package in a project, a `.state/workflow-state.json` file is automatically created in your project root.
 This file: